 - 1. Certain specified charges under the contract between DWA and the state related to the purchase of State Water Project water - 2.
-Costs of importing and recharging water from sources other than the State Water Project - 3.
+Costs of importing and recharging water from sources other than the State Water Project (such as the Colorado River Aqueduct) - 3.
 Costs of treating and distributing reclaimed water